-Stakeholder Objectives (Cambridge (CIE) IGCSE Business)
+Stakeholder Objectives (Cambridge (CIE) IGCSE Business): Revision Note

-Introduction to Business Stakeholders
+Introduction to business stakeholders

 Business stakeholders are individuals or groups that affect or are affected by the actions of a business